-While Benfica’s Champions League run came to an end as they fell to Liverpool 4-6 on aggregate, Darwin Nunez shone in both legs and continued his sensational season for the Eagles.
-The 22-year old Uruguayan striker has scored 30 goals in 34 appearances in Liga NOS and the Champions League and is unsurprisingly attracting attention from Europe’s top clubs.
+When Benfica’s Champions League run came to an end as they fell to Liverpool 4-6 on aggregate back in April it was crystal clear that Darwin Nunez was a special player after he had shone in both legs for the Eagles.
+By the end of a sensational season the 22-year old Uruguayan striker had scored 32 goals in just 40 appearances for the Portuguese side and is unsurprisingly attracting attention from Europe’s top clubs.

 Under both Jorge Jesus and Nélson Veríssimo, Nunez has played in a range of positions and systems.
 He’s played as a striker in both a 4-4-2 and 3-4-3, while also playing as a left inside-forward in the 3-4-3 and 4-3-3.
 His responsibilities in these roles often vary depending on whether Benfica are playing in Europe or in Portugal, as Benfica adopt a counter-attacking approach in the former and are more dominant in the Liga Nos.
 Nunez’s capacity to thrive in this range of positions and tactical scenarios illustrates the breadth of his skillset and the scope of his talent.